 Cyclists who seek bike gear might initially be attracted to this lightweight and portable folding lock.
 However, it's not for everyone.
-Although the ABUS uGrip Bordo 5700 scored high in portability compared to some hefty bike locks in the review, it disappointed reviewers with the placement of its locking mechanism.
+Although the ABUS uGrip Bordo 5700 scored high in portability compared to some hefty of the locks in our best bike lock review, it disappointed reviewers with the placement of its locking mechanism.
 Made in Germany, this model is a smooth operator built to last.
 The joints rotate without any stiffness and allow for versatile lockups to awkward structures.
 While the locking mechanism works smoothly, users will have to pay attention, and the folding plates tend to flop around and smack bike frames.
 However, the lock is lightweight and compact, making it easy to transport in a bag or attach to the bike frame.
 It doesn't offer robust security, but folks living in lower crime areas will dig how easy this lock is to bring with and use.Editor's Note: We updated this individual gear review on January 25, 2022, to include sections that discuss whether or not we would purchase this bike lock.

 ABUS uGrip Bordo 5700 Review